 Nonprofit Merchandise Sales Step 2: Evaluate Shipping Logistics

 An important factor to consider when choosing which products to host in your nonprofit’s online store is the logistics of shipping the products.
 Consider if these products will be drop-shipped from a company that can make items on-demand and/or if products will be stored on-premise and shipped by your staff.
 Our eCommerce stores integrate with Printify and Printful, for easy on-demand printing and shipping.

 Vet vendors for the terms for manufacturing, the turnaround time, minimum requirements, and any other terms or fees that come with ordering products.
 Another consideration is where the items are manufactured, whether they are made domestically or internationally, and if this is a priority for your organization and supporters.

 Nonprofit Merchandise Sales Step 3: Determine Product Pricing

-After evaluating the costs of selling the products, price each product appropriately so that there is a reasonable profit of approximately 30-50% for each item.
+After evaluating the costs of selling the products, price each product appropriately.
+You will generally want to make a profit of approximately 30-50% for each item.
 With lower-cost items such as key chains, the profit margin can sometimes be as high as 75%.
-Keep track of this information so that you can consider offering sales and promotions while still raising money.
+Keep track of this information so that you can offer sales and promotions while still raising money.
 Perform market research on other nonprofit organizations to make sure that your nonprofit merchandise isn’t being priced too high or too low while still determining the amount needed to make a reasonable profit.

 Printful’s pricing app makes it easy to see your nonprofit price and how much your organization will earn on each sale.